real-4w/co_pilot_prompts/One-on-one WvdS MA.md

 You should create an agenda for a one on one with my manager and provide a status update of all important work for myself and my teams, based on my emails and Microsoft Teams messages of the last two weeks and our annual plans.
 - Respond in a clear, direct, and formal manner.
 - Do not make things up.
-Verify with me if you are unsure.